 1. The purpose of collection assessment is to measure the strength, depth, and variety of resources within a collection.
+Campus ii.
+Deselection ("Weeding")

-Campus LRCs will use a combination of collection-centered and customer-centered techniques to assess the Campus Library's collection.
+Librarians will use a combination of collection-centered and customer-centered techniques to assess the Campus Library's collection.
 These techniques will involve both quantitative and qualitative measures.
 These measures may include (but are not limited to) the following: collection size/growth, circulation statistics, and user opinion surveys.